MadTracki/TransaKtor/README.md

 # TransaKtor

-A demo banking project breaking down accounts into transactions, showcasing a basic Kotlin Multiplatform project with Compose Multiplatform, Ktor, Coroutines, and Koin.
+A demo banking project that emerged from a 12-hour hackathon breaking down accounts into transactions, showcasing a basic Kotlin Multiplatform project with Compose Multiplatform, Ktor, Coroutines, and Koin.

+Please note that, due to the time limit and budget of the hackathon, some features are not available and will not be added at a later date.
+This project serves to preserve the state of the 12-hour hackathon.

 ## Project Structure